ManarAlhamedi/LLM-ast5-videoRAG/README.md

 # LLM-ast5-videoRAG
-This is a repo containing all the deliverables for assignment 5 of CMPS396A: LLM and RAGs course.
-It implements a system to answer user questions about a certain video.
+This is a repository containing all the deliverables for assignment 5 of CMPS396A: LLM and RAGs course.
+It implemnets a multimodal RAG system around a video, combining speech-to-text transcription, keyframe extraction, text and image embeddings, semantic + lexical search, and then wrap it all inside a Streamlit chat-like interface that either plays relevant video segments or says no answer found.

+# Rnnning the App
+To run the app, open the terminal from the root directory, and write the command: "streamlit run interface/app.py"

 # Tech Stack:
 Programming Language: Python